glorwlin/glorwlin.github.io/docs/sql/database-management-system.md

 - **Database** -- logically modelled clusters of information/data
 - **Database management system (DBMS)** -- a computer program that interacts with a database
 - Every DBMS has an underlying model that structures how data are stored and accessed.
-    - e.g. relational database management system &larr relational data model
+    - e.g. relational database management system (RDBMS) &larr; relational data model

-## The structure of a relational database management system (RDBMS)
+## Structure of a RDBMS
 - Relational -- data are organised into tables.
 - Tables = relations
 - A _relation_ is a set of tuples.